nsdevaraj/offlinepuzzle/privacypolicy.md

 If you have any questions about this Privacy Policy, You can contact us:

 - **By email:** [nsdevaraj@gmail.com](mailto:nsdevaraj@gmail.com)
-- **By visiting this page on our website:** [https://github.com/nsdevaraj/ Offline Chess Pro/issues](https://github.com/nsdevaraj/ Offline Chess Pro/issues)
+- **By visiting this page on our website:** [https://github.com/nsdevaraj/offlinepuzzle/issues](https://github.com/nsdevaraj/offlinepuzzle/issues)